Prash1723/db_projects/Prices/README.md

 ## Run

-To use these scripts in your server, follow the steps in the README fileiof the repo.
+To use these scripts in your server, follow the steps from here[!link](https://github.com/Prash1723/db_projects/README.md)

 ## License